 Choosing a Level

-The prerequisite for any camp is the minimum age requirement for the camp, and successfully passing the previous camp or showing all the equivalent skills.
-Choose the camp where the student has mastered the skills listed as prerequisite for that camp, meaning they can perform each skill at least three times successively, as described.
+The prerequisite for any lesson is the minimum age requirement for the camp, and successfully passing the previous camp or showing all the equivalent skills.
+Choose the lesson where the student has mastered the skills listed as prerequisite for that camp, meaning they can perform each skill at least three times successively, as described.
 Students are grouped in camps based first on skill, then on age.

 Please note: Staff may combine and/or cancel classes due to the needs of the students and/or program.
-There are no make-up lessons for missed classes.
+Instructors may vary based on program needs.
+There are no make-up lessons or refunds for missed classes.

 Youth lessons are designed and structured to break down the basics of each stroke for children 6-12 years old.
 This new class structure has been designed for maximum flexibility and efficiency.
 Students who have passed Jellyfish 3 to 5 years or higher may enroll in the turtle classes.

 Junior Green Gators is a year-round, non-competitive swim program designed for youth who would like to ease into the competitive swimming environment.
 Participants will learn about competitive swimming in a non-competitive environment.
 Coaches will help swimmers improve their technique, endurance, and refine their stroke.

 Learn about the adult swim lessons available at the Aquatic Center.